The Jackson 5: 1970–1971: Jacksonmania

+1972–1976: Decline

 The Jackson 5's records began falling on the charts by 1972, despite Michael and Jermaine's solo successes.
 The Corporation had produced most of their hit singles, but they split up in 1973.
-The brothers focused on the emerging disco craze and recorded the song "Get It Together", followed by their hit "Dancing Machine", their first to crack the top ten since "Sugar Daddy" nearly three years before.
+The brothers focused on the emerging disco craze and recorded the song "Get It Together", followed by their 1974 hit "Dancing Machine", their first to crack the top ten since "Sugar Daddy" nearly three years before.
 Despite those successes, most of the Jackson 5's follow-ups were not as successful, and Joe Jackson grew tired of Motown's uneasiness to continue producing hits for the brothers by 1973.
 He began producing a nightclub act around his sons and daughters, starting in Las Vegas and expanding to other states.

-By 1975, most of the Jacksons opted out of recording any more music for Motown, desiring creative control and royalties after learning that they were earning only 2.8% of royalties from Motown.
-The Jacksons announced their conclusion to depart from Motown at a press conference at the Rainbow Grill in Manhattan, New York City.
+By 1975, the Jackson 5 had sold over 60 million records and most of the group opted out of recording any more music for Motown, desiring creative control and royalties after learning that they were earning only 2.8% of royalties from Motown.
+The Jacksons announced their decision to depart from Motown at a press conference at the Rainbow Grill in Manhattan, New York City.
 Joe Jackson then began negotiating to have the group sign a lucrative contract with another company, settling for Epic Records, which had offered a royalty rate of 20% per record; he signed with the company in June 1975.
 Absent from the deal was Jermaine Jackson, who decided to stay with Motown following his marriage to Hazel Gordy, and Randy Jackson replaced him.
 Even though the group announced their departure from the label, they still remained under contract to Motown until March 1976.
 Motown sued them for breach of contract but allowed the group to record for Epic, as long as they changed their name because Motown owned the name Jackson 5.
 The brothers thus renamed themselves the Jacksons.